Amazon faces UK investigation over anti-competitive concerns

 “We believe we’ve always worked hard to help small businesses selling on Amazon to succeed, which is in both their and our best interests," the company said.
 “We remain proud of the continued support we provide to businesses of all sizes across the U.K."

-The Markets Authority said it will consider whether Amazon gives an unfair edge to merchants using optional services that cost extra, including storage, packaging and delivery.
+The watchdog said it will consider whether Amazon gives an unfair edge to merchants using optional services that cost extra, including storage, packaging and delivery.

 With millions of customers in Britain, “it’s right that we carefully investigate whether Amazon is using third-party data to give an unfair boost to its own retail business and whether it favours sellers who use its logistics and delivery services – both of which could weaken competition," the watchdog's general counsel, Sarah Cardell, said in a prepared statement.